Introducing Currents MCP Server

 Tools

-Currents MCP server expose two tools:
+Currents MCP server 2.0 expose several tools:

 Vibe-fix failing testings 😜